 A front projection screen will be provided.
-Other equipment is allowed, but the presenting team must provide any other equipment they may need.
+Other equipment is allowed, but the presenting team must provide any other equipment.

-The agricultural issue could come from one of the eight topics listed in the Focusing on Agricultural Issues Instructional Materials.
+The agricultural issue could come from one of the eight topics listed in the Focusing on Agricultural Issues Instructional Materials, https://web.ics.purdue.edu/~peters/HTML/ag-issues-forum/ag-issues-forum.html.
 These are: